MarcusDunn/yolo_mark_rs/README.md

 # Running

 needs the rust toolchain to compile.
 I'll eventually release binaries.
+Currently only runs on Nightly

 `cargo run --release <path to images> <path to names file>`